House Renovation · Bathroom Renovation · Kitchen Renovation · House Extension · Outdoor Renovations · Recladding · Garage Conversion

 How Much Does a House Extension Cost in Auckland?

-Honest answer: it depends on size, type, and finish level.
-A single ground-floor room extension is a different conversation to a full second-storey addition.
-Here’s what completed Auckland extensions typically run at, based on the projects we deliver and current 2026 market rates.
+Honest answer: it depends.
+A single ground-floor room is a different conversation to a full second-storey addition.
+Here’s what completed Auckland extensions actually cost based on the work we deliver, lined up against 2026 market rates.

-The typical Superior Renovations ground-floor extension sits between $160,000 and $280,000 — a standard 25–45m² addition with one wet area, every trade managed end to end, design through to handover.
-Smaller scopes come in below that.
+Most of our ground-floor extensions land between $160,000 and $280,000 — that’s a standard 25–45m² addition with one wet area, every trade managed end-to-end, design through to handover.
+Smaller jobs come in below that.
 Designer and architectural scopes go above.

 | Extension Type | Typical Size | Typical Investment (NZD) | Per m² Rate |